ef10007/Holiday_Vibes/README.md

 (7th.Mar.2019 : We have downloaded two zip files from [fullcalendar](https://fullcalendar.io/), calendar and full calendar folder and we first encountered **werkzeug.routing.BuildError** as the folders have not been moved to the static folder that Flask automatically adds a static view that takes a path relative to the flask/static directory and serves it.
 This endpoint error has been resolved by directing the right path of each static file.)

+(11th.Mar.2019: We will no longer use the calendar template as it has a limited feature that cannot fully accomplish what we are going to display.
+Hence, with a bit of study, we are going to create our own calendar page. )

 ---
 ```6.
 Copyright Issue- Risk point```